-Cryogenic Processing of Metals
+Cryogenic Processing or Cryogenic Hardening of Metals

 We live in a very narrow temperature range between approximately -40o and 130oF.
 That is the temperature range in which we lived for thousands of years.
 Then we discovered fire and found that high temperatures were successful in helping us change materials.
 Fire helped us soften and harden metals.
 Fire helped us melt metals so we could shape them by casting.
 The effects of heat on metals and other materials were visible or easily detectable.
-A hardened piece resisted scratching and bending more.
+A cryogenically hardened hardened metal resists scratching and bending more.
 An annealed piece could be worked easier.
 A melted piece was liquid.
 Fire helped us turn metal ore into metallic form.

 The lower temperature limit in the processing of metals stopped at a temperature in the life sustaining zone, and usually at ambient temperature for the day.
-Yes, the Swiss would bury watch parts in the snow to improve their wear resistance, and casting companies (and racers) would let castings “age” outside for long periods of time.
+The Swiss would bury watch parts in the snow to improve their wear resistance, and casting companies (and racers) would let castings “age” outside for long periods of time.
 They found that the aged castings did not distort so much in machining and in use and did have some better wear resistance.
 But there were big obstacles to using cold temperatures for treating metals.
 One was that until the late 1800’s it just wasn’t possible to get a lot of cold.
 The other was that people couldn’t conceive that a change could be made in a ‘frozen’ piece of metal.

 It was the late 1800’s when people started to find ways of liquefying air.
 At first the amount that they could liquefy was extremely small.
 By the first decade of the 1900’s companies started to make liquid oxygen and liquid nitrogen in ‘industrial’ quantities.
 It took a while for them to get past freezing flowers and small animals.
 After all, what do you do with something you have never had before?
 Initial results on some metals that were dropped into liquid nitrogen produced negative effects.